bsara/firehose-ember-shared/README.md

     $ git submodule add https://github.com/mysterioustrousers/firehose-ember-shared.git shared

-Then, run the following script to create symlinks in your project to shared files.
+Then, run the following script to create a post-receive hook that will symlink all shared files into their respective path in your project.

     $ cd shared && ./install

+After that, `/.update` will be run after each `git pull`.
+You can also run `/.update` manually from within the `shared` submodule and it will update the symlinks.

+#### Required Project Structure

 The shared repo directory structure is a subset mirror of your project, start with the "source" directory.
 So, your project **MUST** follow the following project structure: